zaldre/blog/content/posts/esoaks.md

 ## What problem does this solve? ##

-If your organisation is anything like mine, secret management at scale can become a real issue (Yes, We have historically seen secrets committed to git)
+If your organisation is anything like mine, secret management at scale can become a real issue (Yes, we have historically seen secrets committed to git).

 Managing secrets using ESO means you can quickly rotate compromised credentials, update expired credentials and keep secrets out of your code repository while still continuing to use your GitOps workflow.
 It also offers the ability to programmatically rotate the credentials periodically, improving security posture and minimising human error.